dreamportdev/Osdev-Notes/Build_Process/README.md

 Setting up a GCC cross compiler is a little more hands on, but still very simple.
 The first approach is to simply download a pre-compiled toolchain (see the link above).
 This is super simple, with the only major disavantage being that you may not be getting the latest version.

 The other approach is to compile GCC yourself.
-This takes more time, but it's worth understanding the process, [described here](CompilingGCC.md).
+This takes more time, but it's worth understanding the process.
+The osdev wiki has a guide on this [here](https://wiki.osdev.org/GCC_Cross-Compiler).

 The following sections will use the common shorthands to kepe things simple:
 | Shorthand | Meaning                   |